ushakrishnan/ToolWeaver/docs/MIGRATION_GUIDE.md

-# Migration Guide: Phase 1 ToolCatalog Architecture
+# Migration Guide: ToolCatalog Architecture

-This guide helps you upgrade existing code to use the new **ToolCatalog** architecture introduced in Phase 1.
+This guide helps you upgrade existing code to use the **ToolCatalog** architecture.

 ## Summary of Changes